silvia-odwyer/photon/photon-docs/docs/native-tutorial.md

 ```

 !!! warning
-    Make sure you run in **release** mode for optimum performance.
-Otherwise, performance will be greatly affected.8
+    Make sure you run in **release** mode for optimum performance, by adding the --release flag to your command.
-    Don't forget to add the release flag, as shown above.
+    Otherwise, performance will be greatly affected.

 #### Bonus: Add Timing
 If you'd like to find out how long it takes to process your image, you can add some code to capture this: